Squishyman3005/TAMUDatathon/README.md

 _Instructions for use_ <br>
 No installation necessary.
 For the pie chart in the dashboard, you may select the amount of toppings in a topping combination, with a maximum of 5 toppings in a combination.
+This dashboard contains an analysis of every order at the restaurant since opening day.
+It contains a distribution for the toppings ordered, as well as the most popular combinations of toppings on a food item.
+Data on the most ordered sides is also represented.
+Furthermore, we identified a trend in the number of orders based on the time of day, thereby identifying peak hours.

 ## Contributors
 [Squishyman3005](https://github.com/Squishyman3005) <br>